Cook Islands

 Birding the Cook Islands

-The most important avian-island in the Northern Group is the uninhabited atoll of Suwarrow, which has been a national park since 1978.
-Its reef-islets, a mere 1.6km², support regionally significant colonies of Sooty Terns (100,000 pairs), Lesser Frigatebirds (5,000 pairs), Red-footed Boobies (1,000 pairs), Red-tailed Tropicbirds (500 pairs), and locally significant colonies of Great Frigatebirds (200 pairs), Brown Boobies (100 pairs) and Masked Boobies (10 pairs).
+The most important avian-island in the Northern Group is the uninhabited atoll of Suwarrow, which is a national park.
+Its reef-islets, a mere 1.6 km², support regionally significant colonies of Sooty Terns (100,000 pairs), Lesser Frigatebirds (5,000 pairs), Red-footed Boobies (1,000 pairs), Red-tailed Tropicbirds (500 pairs), and locally significant colonies of Great Frigatebirds (200 pairs), Brown Boobies (100 pairs) and Masked Boobies (10 pairs).

 The other special seabird-island is Takûtea, an uninhabited sand-cay (1.2km²) in the Southern Group.
 Its traditional owners, the people of ‘Âtiu, have maintained Takûtea as a wildlife sanctuary since early this century.
 It has the country’s largest colony of Red-tailed Tropicbirds (1,500 pairs), and the only Southern Group colonies of Great Frigatebirds (100 pairs), Red-footed Boobies (100 pairs) and Brown Boobies (20 pairs).
-Takûtea is also a regionally important wintering site for the Bristle-thighed Curlew, an Alaskan migrant listed as “Vulnerable” in BirdLife’s Birds to Watch 2.
+Takûtea is also a regionally important wintering site for the Bristle-thighed Curlew, an Alaskan migrant listed as ‘Vulnerable’.

-The birds of special international interest are the six endemic landbirds, which are all listed as “Vulnerable” or “Critically Endangered” in BirdLife’s Birds to Watch 2.
-The other bird of special international interest is the introduced Blue Lorikeet, which is endemic to neighbouring French Polynesia, where it has decreased its indigenous range from more than 20 islands at the turn of the century to six islands today.
+The birds of special international interest are the six endemic land birds, which are all listed as ‘Vulnerable’ or ‘Critically Endangered’.
+The other bird of special international interest is the introduced Blue Lorikeet, which is endemic to neighbouring French Polynesia, where it has decreased its indigenous range from more than 20 islands at the turn of the century to six islands.

 Mangaia, nearly the same size as Rarotonga, has eroded volcanic hills in the centre surrounded by a kilometre-wide limestone palisade – a raised-reef – reaching 60m elevation and supporting a healthy tropical forest.
-The fossil record shows that Mangaia had 13 resident landbirds, of which only five have survived, including the Mangaia Kingfisher (Tanga‘eo), a single-island endemic.
-We treat this rufous-collared kingfisher as a separate species, although some taxonomists have it as a subspecies of the more widespread Chattering Kingfisher.
+The fossil record shows that Mangaia had 13 resident land birds, of which only five have survived, including the Mangaia Kingfisher (Tanga‘eo), a single-island endemic.
+This rufous-collared kingfisher is treated as a separate species by some, although othwers have it as a subspecies of the more widespread Chattering Kingfisher.

 During the early 1980s, residents of Mangaia were reporting that their kingfisher was declining in numbers, and they blamed the Common Myna, which was successfully introduced around 1960.
 From the 149 birds seen/heard, the estimated population was between 250 and 450 birds.
 It was concluded that the kingfishers bred more successfully in the dense Barringtonia patch-forests, and less successfully in open modified-forests where they were disturbed by the Myna.